Dual AGNs: Precursors of Binary Supermassive Black Hole Formation and Mergers: Acknowledgements

 \section{Acknowledgements}

-We thank Pedro R. Capelo for insightful discussions and suggestions.
+\vida{We thank the anonymous referee for their very useful comments.} We also thank Pedro R. Capelo for insightful discussions and suggestions.
 VS and AB acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through its Discovery Grant program.
-AB acknowledges support from the Infosys Foundation via an endowed Infosys Visiting Chair Professorship at the Indian Institute of Science.
-The work of SM is a part of the $\langle \texttt{data|theory}\rangle$ \texttt{Universe-Lab} which is supported by the TIFR and the Department of Atomic Energy, Government of India.
+AB acknowledges support from the Infosys Foundation via an endowed Infosys Visiting Chair Professorship at the Indian Institute of Science. \vida {AB also acknowledges support from the Leverhulme Trust via the Leverhulme visiting professorship at the University of Edinburgh} The work of SM is a part of the $\langle \texttt{data|theory}\rangle$ \texttt{Universe-Lab} which is supported by the TIFR and the Department of Atomic Energy, Government of India.
 MT was supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001810.
 AB, TQ, and MT were partially supported by NSF award AST-1514868.

 The {\sc Romulus} simulation suite is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (via awards OCI-0725070, ACI-1238993, and OAC-1613674) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
 Resources supporting this work were also provided by the (a) NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center; and (b) Extreme Science and Engineering Discovery Environment (XSEDE), supported by National Science Foundation grant number ACI-1548562.
 The analysis reported in this paper was enabled in part by WestGrid and Digital Research Alliance of Canada (alliancecan.ca) and on the cluster of $\langle \texttt{data|theory}\rangle$ \texttt{Universe-Lab} supported by DAE.
 Our analysis was performed using the Python programming language (Python Software Foundation, https://www.python.org).
 The following packages were used throughout the analysis: numpy (\citealt{harris2020array}), matplotlib (\citealt{hunter2007matplotlib}), Pynbody (\citealt{pontzen2013pynbody}), SciPy (\citealt{virtanen2020scipy}), and TANGOS (\citealt{pontzen2018tangos}).